Karl Friedrich Heinrich Bruchmann

-From 1881 to 1885, he studied philology and history at the University of Breslau, receiving his doctorate with the dissertation De Apolline et graeca Minerva deis medicis.
+From 1881 to 1885, Bruchmann studied philology and history at the University of Breslau, receiving his doctorate with the dissertation De Apolline et graeca Minerva deis medicis.
 From August 1888 onward, he was a teacher at Königliches König-Wilhelms-Gymnasium in Breslau.

-In 1893 he published a supplement to Wilhelm Heinrich Roscher's dictionary of Greek and Roman mythology, "Ausführliches Lexikon der griechischen und römischen Mythologie".
+In 1893, Bruchmann published a supplement to Wilhelm Heinrich Roscher's dictionary of Greek and Roman mythology, "Ausführliches Lexikon der griechischen und römischen Mythologie".
 Other noted works by Bruchmann include: